-Mowood Corridor, Inc is a wholly-owned taxable REIT subsidiary of the Company and represents approximately 2 percent of the Company's total assets.
+Mowood Corridor, Inc is a wholly-owned taxable REIT subsidiary of the Company and represents less than 2 percent of the Company's total assets.
 Mowood, LLC ("Mowood") is wholly-owned by Mowood Corridor, Inc. and is the holding company of Omega Pipeline Company, LLC ("Omega Pipeline").
 Omega Pipeline owns and operates a natural gas distribution system in Fort Leonard Wood, Missouri.
 Omega Pipeline serves the natural gas needs of Fort Leonard Wood and other customers in the surrounding area.
 The Company provides financing to Mowood secured by Omega Pipeline's real property assets which allows for a maximum principal balance of \$5.3 million.
-At June 30, 2014 and December 31, 2013, the principal balance outstanding was \$5.3 million.
+At September 30, 2014 and December 31, 2013, the principal balance outstanding was \$5.3 million.
+For additional information on Omega Pipeline, see Note 9 in the Notes to the Financial Statements included in this report.